Talcum Powder

 Does It Cause Mesothelioma?

 Some studies and lawsuits link talcum powder contaminated with asbestos to mesothelioma.
-Mesothelioma is a deadly cancer that affects the lining of the lungs, abdomen or heart.
-Asbestos is the main cause of mesothelioma.
+Mesothelioma is a deadly cancer that most commonly affects the lining of the lungs but can also develop in the lining of the abdomen or heart.
+Asbestos exposure has been linked to all three of these cancers.

 People may inhale or swallow talcum powder contaminated with asbestos fibers.
 It can cause inflammation and scarring.
 This can lead to mesothelioma.